 We have an established outdoor classroom available to be used by all classes and staff to support and advise on how to make best use of the facility.

 We allocate a significant amount of our resources to ensure we have trained personnel to deliver interventions and specialist programmes to meet the needs of the children, allowing them to meet their full potential at our school.

 Our organisation is flexible and varied and involves teaching in a variety of styles and provisions.
-All decisions regarding organisation and deployment of staff are based on recognised needs.
+All decisions regarding organisation and deployment of staff are based on recognised need.
 The provisions we have in place maximise our opportunity to quickly identify and support children with the correct interventions.

-Desired Outcomes from Pupil Premium Pupils
+Desired outcomes from Pupil Premium pupils